lkuper/CMPS290S-2018-09/_drafts/abhishek_blog2.md

 ### State management

 The essence of the problem from one user's perspective is that we cannot trace the history of how a particular change was made and how it relates to that particular user's local replica history.
 This is the main problem.
+We now look at the algorithm proposed by [Ellis and Gibbs](http://doi.acm.org/10.1145/67544.66963) in the __dOPT__ algorithm more deeply to understand a possible solution to this problem.
+The route proposed in the dOPT algorithm involves the use of a vector clock to order the operations generated on different sites (each site is associated with a unique user).
+The paper defines two properties a _convergence property_ and a _precedence property_.
+The dOPT algorithm described in the paper assumes constant number of sites.
+Each operation request has the following form:

+`<i, s, o, p>`

+Here, `i` represents the site identifier. `s` represents the state vector of the site `i`.
+The "state vector" as referred to in the paper is essentially a vector clock maintained by each site. `o` represents the operation to be performed (insert or delete). `p` specifies a priority of the operation.

 There are some solutions to this problem.
+The one that we will be looking at is based on a paper by [Attiya et al](http://doi.acm.org/10.1145/2933057.2933090).

 The "easiest" one is to send a complete historical record of the operations on a replica with the new operation message.

 This is never a good option as it is a clear sign of state explosion.
 We will look at solutions which do not lead to state explosion.